phenixcodes/CTD_ADV_Submission/README.md

 <img width="208" alt="Screen Shot 2023-11-05 at 2 48 15 PM" src="https://github.com/phenixcodes/CTD_ADV_Submission/assets/123134810/ff5db9f8-2577-470f-91d6-2f34725de63e">

 * Fill in all the necessary information.
-For the website portion, you can add "www.spotify.com" to bypass the requirement.
+For the website portion, you can use "www.spotify.com" to bypass this requirement.
 Once this is complete, you will be given credentials.
 We will need these keys to identify you as a user and to populate the webpage with your information.

 <img width="1246" alt="Screen Shot 2023-11-05 at 2 48 46 PM" src="https://github.com/phenixcodes/CTD_ADV_Submission/assets/123134810/7b415774-064c-4d8c-98f4-e9ebccd233f8">
 <img width="309" alt="Screen Shot 2023-11-05 at 2 49 05 PM" src="https://github.com/phenixcodes/CTD_ADV_Submission/assets/123134810/eb183fe8-4275-462c-ae22-7f4b71b18dec">